So you want to invest more in video marketing?

 - Email subject lines that include the word “video” see a 19% increase in open rates and a 65% boost in click-throughs.

-- Four times as many customers would prefer to watch a product video than read product description.
+- Four times as many customers would prefer to watch a product video than reading a product description.

 - Do you like the money?
 Then consider this: after watching a video, customers are 64-85% more likely to make a purchase.